freebasic/fbc/FreeBASIC/readme.txt

         DIM localarray(0 to 9) AS INTEGER = ANY

-  o Optional function arguments (numeric and strings):
+  o Optional function arguments (numeric, strings or UDT's):

       DECLARE SUB Test(a AS DOUBLE = 12.345, b AS BYTE = 255, _
                        s AS STRING = "abc")